 Right now I am listening to the Saxon album The Power and the Glory; I finally got a version from Holland for like $19 on Amazon.
 I love all of those old Saxon albums, and had them on tape back in the 80s when they had a deal with Sony (I think.)
 Now EMI has some of the old stuff out in Europe, and it’s great to hear it again.
 It reminds me so much of driving down the road in the old Camaro, listening to all the old heavy metal we could find in the local Camelot Music’s bins.
 But digging around for this old metal on eBay or weird third-party web stores always makes me think that my musical knowledge is somehow stuck at 1989, and I’ll always be trying to find that old Indestroy demo or looking up what Dave Mustaine is doing these days, while all kinds of other music comes and goes.
 And I’ll admit, I’ve tried to objectively listen to this New Metal a bit to see if I’d like it, and I realize that it’s probably true: I’m getting old.

-Shit, I was at a party and someone was talking about Metallica, and I said “yeah, I used to be a fan of theirs, but I’m not anymore”, and the chick I was talking to said “oh, you mean you’re not a fan now that Jayson left?”
-What the fuck?
+I was at a party and someone was talking about Metallica, and I said “yeah, I used to be a fan of theirs, but I’m not anymore,” and the chick I was talking to said “oh, you mean you’re not a fan now that Jayson left?”
+No, since Cliff left.

 I want to redesign the front page of rumored.com, but I’m not sure I’ll do it this weekend.
 I almost saw the sun for a second, but now it’s gone.
 Looks like I’ll reboot to Windows and continue invading France.